 5. Greater control over your business

 One of the most important benefits of on-demand manufacturing is the control it gives to the designer over their product.
 In the wholesale model, brands are often at the behest of market demands and the need to shift dead stock.
-However, when following on-demand manufacturing, brands can understand exactly what products are in high-demand and ensure that the right amount of those products is produced.
-This also helps brands keep in touch with what changes in fashion are popular, so that they can motivate stock to fulfil these demands quickly, without having to wait for seasonal stock changes.
+However, when following on-demand manufacturing, brands can understand exactly what products are in high demand and ensure that the right amount of those products is produced.
+This also helps brands keep in touch with what changes in fashion are popular so that they can motivate stock to fulfill these demands quickly, without having to wait for seasonal stock changes.

 Daniella also touched on her personal motivations for moving to an on-demand model.
 She argues that it allowed her to slow down her business which actually hastened and improved her business output.
 By retaking this control, Daniella found her business became more productive and popular than ever before.

 6. Wider opportunities for manufacturers

 The on-demand model does not just benefit designers.
 It also heavily benefits manufacturers who face less seasonal time pressure as a result of wholesale ordering.
 By ensuring an on-demand manufacturing flow, manufacturers can have greater notice and lead times to plan themselves for making products.
 This also ensures the hiring of a greater number of skilled garment workers, rather than seasonal workers, which helps to foster more ethical and sustainable business practices for all parties involved.

 7. You can get your business started right away